History of Elizabeth II in Timeline

 July 1939: Meeting Prince Philip at Dartmouth

-In July 1939, Elizabeth met Prince Philip at the Royal Naval College in Dartmouth, where she fell in love with him and began exchanging letters.
+In July 1939, Elizabeth met Prince Philip at the Royal Naval College in Dartmouth, and she said she fell in love with him, beginning their exchange of letters.

-In September 1939, Britain entered the Second World War, and plans to evacuate Princesses Elizabeth and Margaret to Canada were rejected.
+In September 1939, Britain entered the Second World War, leading to discussions about evacuating Princesses Elizabeth and Margaret to Canada, which was rejected.

 1939: Royal Tour of Canada and the United States

-In 1939, Elizabeth's parents toured Canada and the United States, but Elizabeth remained in Britain as she was considered too young to undertake public tours.
+In 1939, Elizabeth's parents toured Canada and the United States, but Elizabeth remained in Britain as her father thought she was too young.

-From February to May 1940, Princesses Elizabeth and Margaret lived at Royal Lodge, Windsor, before moving to Windsor Castle.
+From February to May 1940, the princesses lived at Royal Lodge, Windsor, until moving to Windsor Castle, where they lived for most of the next five years.

-In 1943, Elizabeth undertook her first solo public appearance on a visit to the Grenadier Guards, of which she had been appointed colonel.
+In 1943, Elizabeth undertook her first solo public appearance on a visit to the Grenadier Guards.

-From April 1944 until her accession, Elizabeth's arms consisted of a lozenge bearing the royal coat of arms of the United Kingdom, differentiated with a label of three points argent, the centre point bearing a Tudor rose, and the first and third a cross of Saint George.
+From April 1944 until her accession, Elizabeth's arms consisted of a lozenge bearing the royal coat of arms of the United Kingdom.
+It was differenced with a label of three points argent, the centre point bearing a Tudor rose and the first and third a cross of Saint George.

 July 1944: Counsellor of State